7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

 2. Create a constitution adopting existing Law.sol contracts.
 3. Adopt the constitution in your Powers.sol deployment.

 Let us expand on these steps.
 All examples are build in Foundry.
-If you are not familiar with Foundry, please see the documentation here.&#x20;
+If you are not familiar with Foundry, please see the documentation here.

 {% hint style="info" %}
-You can check out your Powers by navigating to https://powers-protocol.vercel.app\[chain id here]\[address of your Powers here].&#x20;
+You can check out your Powers by navigating to https://powers-protocol.vercel.app\[chain id here]\[address of your Powers here].

 For example, a Powers implementation ('Powers 101') that is deployed on the optimism sepolia testnet can be viewed at: [https://powers-protocol.vercel.app/11155420/0x41381207E6f862CF5a3994B9d0e274530E4c3668](https://powers-protocol.vercel.app/11155420/0x41381207E6f862CF5a3994B9d0e274530E4c3668)
 {% endhint %}